ministryofjustice/opg-ansible-roles/roles/wordpress-sync/README.md

    - down - pulls down the contents of `uploads` and a dump of the database from the remote host and commits them to the git repository
  - target - Required, which vpc are we targetting
  - restore_db - Optional, do we want to restore the db from a snapshot, only relevant for `sync_action=up`
- - restart_docker - Optional - do we want to restart the docker-compose service
+ - restart_docker - Optional, do we want to restart the docker-compose service
+ - domain_to_replace - Optional, what domain are we replacing when we do the SQL dump